What to know about diet and aggressive breast cancer

 While you’re aiming to include healthy fruits and vegetables in your diet, you might want to consider your beverage choices, too.

 Choose whole fruit and water instead of juice.
-While fruit can help you feel fuller—while also satisfying cravings for something sweet—and may even help to decrease your risk for breast cancer.
+While fruit can help you feel fuller—while also satisfying cravings for something sweet—and may even help to lower your breast cancer risk.

 Possible benefits of fiber and antioxidants

-Aiming to increase consumption of whole fruits and vegetables should be part of an overall healthy diet that limits processed foods high in added sugars, salt, and saturated fat (which is solid at room temperature, like butter) in favor of whole foods and heart healthy, plant-based fats like canola or olive oil.
+Aiming to increase consumption of whole fruits and vegetables should be part of an overall healthy diet.
+A healthy eating pattern also limits processed foods high in added sugars, salt, and saturated fat (which is solid at room temperature, like butter) in favor of whole foods and heart healthy, plant-based fats like canola or olive oil.

 Article sources open article sources